gerbenvos18/Local_Superpy/readme.txt

 Welcome to the readme file of this Superpy project!

 This readme file gives a basic user guide for the program.
 It also shows how the program is structered and how to use it properly.
 This program represents the inventory management system of a supermarket.
 The program is built as a CLI tool which uses csv and text files to store and retrieve data from.
 To start the program make sure you're having the Superpy files in the cwd.
+The csv's are filled with a couple of examples.
-The program is accessed by passing arguments on the main.py.
+The program is accessed by passing arguments in the main.py.

 $ python -m main -h